NessimBenA/NessimBenA.github.io/README.md

-# One Piece Inspired Personal Blog
+# The Hacker's Hideout

-This is a Jekyll-based personal blog website with a subtle One Piece theme.
-It's designed to showcase blog posts, projects, and personal information.
+Welcome to The Hacker's Hideout, a Jekyll-based personal blog website with a 90s hacker theme.
+This digital sanctuary is designed to showcase blog posts, projects, and personal information with a cyberpunk aesthetic.

 ## Features

-- Responsive design
+- Responsive design with a retro hacker feel
 - Blog post listing with pagination
 - Projects showcase
 - About page